nya3jp/tast/docs/test_dependencies.md

 *   `display_backlight` - An internal display backlight.
 *   `dlc` - Support of [Downloadable Content] (DLC).
 *   `gpu_sandboxing` - Chrome's GPU process is [sandboxed].
+*   `drm_atomic` - The ability to synchronize video buffer overlays atomically.
+    This is guarantees that [video hardware overlays] are supported.
 *   `memd` - [Memory stats collection daemon].
 *   `ml_service` - ML Service daemon.
 *   `no_android` - The inability to run Android apps.
 This is the opposite of